Hodgy: Personal life

 Gerard Long was born and raised in Trenton, New Jersey.
 He is of Jamaican, Fijian and Filipino descent.
-At the age of nine, he moved to Southern California with his sister after his mother got remarried.
+At the age of nine, he moved to Southern California with his sister after his mother remarried.
 He attended Pasadena High School in Pasadena, California.

 On August 1, 2011, his long-time ex-girlfriend Cortney Brown, gave birth to their son, named Trenton Gerald Long.
 Vyron Turner (Left Brain) is Trenton's godfather.
+He fathered two children with the Canadian singer Nelly Furtado.

+Following the release of Entitled, Long revealed in an interview that he had committed to a rehab program in early 2020, before moving to Toronto after his release.
+He currently lives there with his daughter and two sons.